 Some people experience ovary pain during regular ovulation each month.
 This condition is called mittelschmerz.
 The name comes from the German words for “middle” and “pain.”

-Ovulation generally happens in the middle of your menstrual cycle, so you may feel the pain most around day 14 or so, as the egg bursts from the ovary and into your fallopian tube.
+Ovulation generally happens in the middle of your menstrual cycle, so you may feel the pain most around day 14 or so, as the egg releases from the ovary and into your fallopian tube.

 Different theories explain why ovulation might hurt.
-One theory is that because there isn’t an opening in the ovary, your egg has to go through the wall of the ovary, which may hurt.
-Some doctors think that the enlargement of the egg in the ovary just prior to ovulation may cause the pain.
+One theory suggests that because there isn’t an opening in the ovary, your egg has to go through the wall of the ovary, which may hurt.
+Some doctors think that the enlargement of the egg in the ovary just prior to ovulation may cause pain.

 Symptoms